cmfpmatik/soothERP/src/2.071.0/modules/phpbackup4mysql/lib/aws_sdk/lib/yaml/README.markdown

-Symfony YAML: A PHP library that speaks YAML
+﻿Symfony YAML: A PHP library that speaks YAML
 ============================================

 Symfony YAML is a PHP library that parses YAML strings and converts them to